bclosman/Bryce-Closman-VEX-Libs/README.md

 1. Download Zip Folder
 2. Import the .h and .cpp files that you need into your existing project

-Should work with PROS, the VEX VSCode Extension, and VexCode Pro
+Automatically works with the VEX VSCode Extension and VexCode Pro, works with PROS with slight modification.

+## Dependencies

+These files need to be included in order for the following classes / libs to work
+* Odometry
+*   <vector>
+*   <chrono>